anwarghammam/Anwar-s-Resume/content/authors/admin/_index.md

 ---
 # Display name
-title: Anwar Ghammam
+title: Anwar Gh

 # Full name (for SEO)
 first_name: Anwar
-last_name: Ghammam
+last_name: Gh

 # Is this the primary user of the site?
 superuser: true